NEAR07/NEAR07/README.md

 - 🏫 I'm a graduate of the [Politeknik Elektronika Negeri Surabaya](https://www.pens.ac.id/en/).

-- 🤖 I am a member of [ERSOW TEAM](https://ersow.pens.ac.id), which is the wheeled soccer robot research team at PENS, serving in the programmer division (2022 - 2024).
+- 🤖 Have worked in [ERSOW TEAM](https://ersow.pens.ac.id), which is the wheeled soccer robot research team at PENS, serving in the programmer division (2022 - 2024).
+- 🤖 Have worked in PENSHIP ROBOBOAT TEAM, which is the roboboat team at PENS, serving in the researcher (2021).

 ## 🙂 If you are interested in getting to know me, follow my personal account